ravitheja990/ravitheja990/README.md

 ### Hi there 👋

 My name is T Ravi Theja.
 I am a Senior Software Engineer with a demonstrated history of working in Software Development(both frontend and backend).
-Skilled in Java, Javascript, Cassandra, MySql, MongoDB, Kafka, Apache Storm and have excellent problem solving skills using Data Structures and Algorithms.
+Skilled in Java, Javascript, Python, Cassandra, MySql, MongoDB, Kafka, Apache Storm and have excellent problem solving skills using Data Structures and Algorithms.
 Strong engineering professional with a B-Tech specialized in Computer Science and Engineering from Jawaharlal Nehru Technological University, Hyderabad.

 My Skills: